camicontr/TempPredictAPI/README.md

 # TempPredictAPI

 ## Introduction
-This is the repository for temperature predict using RNN with GRU units.
+This is the repository for the Next Hour Temperature Prediction API using RNN with GRU units.
+The input is a list with the temperature values of the last 30 hours and the end date of these.

 ## Depedencies
 Dependencies for Docker: